 - ensuring that requests that reveal proceeds of crime are excluded from relief; and

-- requiring payment of the estimated taxes owing as a condition to qualify for the program.
+- requiring payment of the estimated taxes owed as a condition to qualify for the program.

-Voluntary Disclosures Program applies to disclosures relating to income tax, excise tax, excise duties under the Excise Act, 2001, source deductions, GST/HST and charges under the Air Travelers Security Charge Act and the Softwood Lumber Products Export Charge Act, 2006.
-The CRA’s online consultations on the Voluntary Disclosures Program will be open for 60 days.
-The CRA will announce changes to the program in the fall of 2017.
-The Voluntary Disclosures Program gives taxpayers a chance to voluntarily come forward and correct preceding omissions in their dealings with the CRA.
+The VDP applies to disclosures relating to income tax, excise tax, excise duties under the Excise Act, 2001, source deductions, GST/HST and charges under the Air Travelers Security Charge Act and the Softwood Lumber Products Export Charge Act, 2006.

 The Internal Revenue Service on 9 June 2017 announced that interest rates for tax underpayments and overpayments will remain the same for the calendar quarter beginning July 1, 2017.

 - four percent for overpayments (three percent in the case of a corporation);

 - one and one-half percent for the portion of a corporate overpayment exceeding $10,000;

 Under the Internal Revenue Code, the rate of interest on tax underpayments and overpayments is determined on a quarterly basis.
 For taxpayers other than corporations, the overpayment and underpayment rate is the federal short-term rate plus 3 percentage points.